 6.3.
-All payments shall be affected by cheque or other instructions to the council’s bankers, or otherwise, in accordance with a resolution of a delegated Committee.
+All payments shall be affected by cheque or other instructions to the council’s bankers, or otherwise, in accordance with a resolution of council or duly delegated committee.

 6.5.
 To indicate agreement of the details shown on the cheque or order for payment with the counterfoil and the invoice or similar documentation, the signatories shall each also initial the cheque counterfoil.

-6.6.
-If thought appropriate by the council, payment for certain items may be made by an appropriate payment delivery method provided that the instruction for each payment are signed, or otherwise evidenced, by two authorised signatories are retained and any payments are reported to council as made.
+6.8.
+If thought appropriate by the council, payment for certain items (principally salaries) may be made by banker’s standing order provided that the instructions are signed, or otherwise evidenced by two members are retained and any payments are reported to council as made.
 The approval of the use of a banker’s standing order shall be renewed by resolution of the council at least every two years.

-6.7.
-If thought appropriate by the council, payment for certain items may be made by an approved methods provided that the instructions for each payment are signed, or otherwise evidenced, by two authorised bank signatories, are retained and any payments are reported to council as made.
+6.9.
+If thought appropriate by the council, payment for certain items may be made by BACS or CHAPS methods provided that the instructions for each payment are signed, or otherwise evidenced, by two authorised bank signatories, are retained and any payments are reported to council as made.
 The approval of the use of BACS or CHAPS shall be renewed by resolution of the council at least every two years.

-6.9.
-Where a computer requires use of a personal identification number (PIN) or other password(s), for access to the council’s records on that computer, a note shall be made of the PIN and Passwords and shall be retained in a sealed envelope in the Council’s safe.
+6.11.
+Where a computer requires use of a personal identification number (PIN) or other password(s), for access to the council’s records on that computer, a note shall be made of the PIN and Passwords and shall retained in council’s safe.
 This envelope may not be opened other than in the presence of two other councillors.
 After the envelope has been opened, in any circumstances, the PIN and / or passwords shall be changed as soon as practicable.
 The fact that the sealed envelope has been opened, in whatever circumstances, shall be reported to all members immediately and formally to the next available meeting of FGPC or the council, whichever is first.
 This will not be required for a member’s personal computer used only for remote authorisation of bank payments.

-6.15.
-Changes to account details for suppliers, which are used for internet banking may only be changed on written hard copy notification by the supplier and supported by hard copy authority for change signed by the Clerk and a member.
+6.17.
+Changes to account details for suppliers, which are used for internet banking may only be changed on written hard copy notification by the supplier and supported by hard copy authority for change signed by [two of] the Clerk [the RFO] [a member].
 A programme of regular checks of standing data with suppliers will be followed.

-6.16.
-Any Debit Card or Charge card issued for use by members of staff approved by the council will also be restricted to a single transaction maximum value of £500 unless authorised by council or FGPC in writing before any order is placed.
+6.18.
+Any Debit Card issued for use will be specifically restricted to the Clerk and will also be restricted to a single transaction maximum value of £1,000 unless authorised by council or FGPC in writing before any order is placed.

-6.17.
+6.20.
 Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk [and RFO] and shall be subject to automatic payment in full at each month-end.
 Personal credit or debit cards of members or staff shall not be used under any circumstances.

 7. Payment of salaries

 7.1.
 As an employer, the council shall make arrangements to meet fully the statutory requirements placed on all employers by PAYE and National Insurance legislation.
-The payment of all salaries shall be made in accordance with payroll records and the rules of PAYE and National Insurance currently operating, and salary rates shall be as agreed by council.
+The payment of all salaries shall be made in accordance with payroll records and the rules of PAYE and National Insurance currently operating, and salary rates shall be as agreed by council, or duly delegated committee.

 7.2.
 Payment of salaries and payment of deductions from salary such as may be required to be made for tax, national insurance and pension contributions, or similar statutory or discretionary deductions must be made in accordance with the payroll records and on the appropriate dates stipulated in employment contracts, provided that each payment is reported to the next available council meeting, as set out in these regulations above.

 7.3.
-No changes shall be made to any employee’s pay, emoluments, or terms and conditions of employment without the prior consent of the council.
+No changes shall be made to any employee’s pay, emoluments, or terms and conditions of employment without the prior consent of the [council] [relevant committee].

 7.4.
-Each and every payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a separate confidential record.
-This confidential record is not open to inspection or review under the Freedom of Information Act 2000 or otherwise other than:
+Each and every payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a separate confidential record (confidential cash book).
+This confidential record is not open to inspection or review (under the Freedom of Information Act 2000 or otherwise) other than:

 a) by any councillor who can demonstrate a need to know;